 What I offer

 I am delighted to offer this nurturing massage to new or no-so new mothers.
-You can choose to have the massage either with myself (£75) or jointly with Maddie McMahon or another doula (£100).
+You can choose to have the massage either with myself (£85) or jointly with another doula (£140).
 There is something quite special in having two experienced mothers nurturing a new mother, as well as helpful arms to hold a baby if needed.

 Travel expenses 30p per mile over a 5 miles radius